nikkithayer/press-me/README.md

 - **Red Team** vs **Blue Team**
 - Complete missions to earn points for your team
 - Track team progress and compete for victory

+## 👨‍💼 Admin Panel

+### Admin Login

+Admins have a separate login flow using their real names instead of aliases.

+**Step 1: Access Admin Login**
+- Navigate to `/admin/login` in your browser
+- Or click the "ADMIN" button on the dashboard (if you're already logged in as an admin)

+**Step 2: Enter Your Full Name**
+- Enter your full name: "First Last" (e.g., "David Daw" or "Nikki Thayer")
+- The system validates that you are an admin user
+- If valid, you'll be redirected to the passphrase entry page

+**Step 3: Enter Passphrase**
+- You'll see a hint showing all words of your passphrase except the last word
+- Enter the last word of your passphrase to complete authentication
+- After successful authentication, you'll be taken to the Admin Dashboard

+**Admin Users:**
+- Admin status is stored in the database (`is_admin` field)
+- Only users with `is_admin = true` can access the admin panel
+- Default admin users: David Daw (Swift Spider) and Nikki Thayer (Normal Hawk)

+### Creating and Starting a Session

+**1. Create a New Session**
+- Click "Create New Session" button in the Admin Dashboard
+- Enter a session name (e.g., "Game Night - January 2024")
+- Set the mission refresh interval (default: 15 minutes)
+  - This determines how often missions will be reassigned to players
+- Select players to include in the session
+  - Use "Select All" to quickly select all active players
+  - Or individually check/uncheck players
+- Click "Create Session"
+- The session will be created in "draft" status

+**2. Start the Session**
+- Find your session in the sessions list
+- Click "Start Session" button
+- Confirm the action
+- The system will:
+  - Change session status to "active"
+  - Assign missions to all selected players
+  - Begin tracking mission completion
+  - Start the mission refresh timer

+**3. Managing Active Sessions**

+**View Session Data:**
+- When a session is active, you'll see:
+  - Session participants and their assigned missions
+  - Mission completion status for each player
+  - Countdown timer for next mission reassignment
+  - Refresh button to manually reload session data

+**Session Controls:**
+- **Open/Close Voting**: Control whether players can submit intel
+- **Pause Session**: Temporarily pause the session (missions won't refresh)
+- **End Session**: Permanently end the session
+- **Reset Session**: Clear all missions, completions, and intel (use with caution!)

+**4. Editing Sessions**
+- Draft, paused, or ended sessions can be edited
+- Click "Edit" to modify:
+  - Session name
+  - Mission refresh interval
+  - Participant list
+- Active sessions cannot be edited (pause or end first)

+**5. Mission Management**

+**Automatic Reassignment:**
+- Missions automatically reassign based on the refresh interval
+- The countdown timer shows when the next reassignment will occur
+- Reassignments happen automatically in the background

+**Manual Mission Completion:**
+- Admins can manually complete missions for players
+- Click "Complete Mission" on any uncompleted mission
+- Confirm the action
+- The player will receive intel (if applicable) and the mission will be marked complete

+**6. Session Statuses**

+- **Draft**: Session created but not started (can be edited)
+- **Active**: Session is running (missions assigned, timer active)
+- **Paused**: Session temporarily paused (can be resumed or ended)
+- **Ended**: Session permanently ended (can be edited or reset)

 ## 🛠️ Development